Our mission is to provide all students with the skills they need to enjoy, appreciate and excel in the art of dance for

 In addition to being the Studio Director of Ballet Abilene, Lisa co-directs the regional ballet company, Abilene Ballet Theatre.
-Each year ABT performs “ The Nutcracker” which has been seen on Good Morning America and featured in Southern Living magazine, “Fairy Tales & Fables” which is a mixed repertoire concert performed in February, and at the Regional Dance America festival.
+Each year ABT performs “ The Nutcracker” which has been seen on Good Morning America and featured in Southern Living magazine, “Fairy Tales & Fables” which is a mixed repertoire concert performed in Spring, and at the Regional Dance America festival.
 Lisa has choreographed several works for ABT over the years.
 In 2002, Lisa was one of 10 in the nation to be awarded the Monticello Scholarship for Choreography at Regional Dance America/ Southwest Festival for her work, "Valse Triste."
 In 2005, Lisa was awarded the “Excellence in Choreography” Scholarship for her piece “Beyond the Sea" by RDA/SW.
 Lisa truly loves working with all of her Ballet Abilene students from age 3 on up.
 Besides good technique, Lisa hopes she is helping to mold her students into the most capable and confident dancers that they can be, giving them the skills they need to enjoy, appreciate, and excel in the art of dance for a lifetime.

 When Lisa is not in the studio, you will find her simply enjoying being a mother and the daily chaos that goes along with raising three children.
 She is a member of the PTO, Junior League of Abilene, and Abilene Panhellenic-Kappa Kappa Gamma alumnae.

 Lisa teaches ballet and jazz.